berdakh/berdakh.github.io/index.md

 ## Technical Skills

-**Software :** Expert in the Python Language and libraries such as Cython; very good knowledge of C, C++.
+**Software :** Expert in the Python Language and libraries such as Cython; Good knowledge of C, C++.
 Experience with a variety of tools and languages, including bash, LATEX, HTML, Git, various database query languages etc.

 **Data Science :** Expert in NumPy, Scipy, Sklearn, PyTorch, Tensoflow, Keras, Azure DevOps.